UANATACA/ONESHOT-REPO/oneshot_gui.md

 One-Shot Signature is a complete solution for the digital signature of documents within your application.
 It is designed so that no sensitive data has to be sent away from your premises, as only hashes of the documents to be signed need to be transmitted to the signature service.
 <br></br>
 Documents are signed through the creation of <strong>single-use</strong> digital certificates, which are created when needed and immediately used to electronically sign all documents included in a given transaction.
 The digital signature will include a time stamp, proving the existence and integrity of the documents at the time of signature.
-<br></br>
-The signature procedure is activated with a code sent directly to the signatary by SMS, allowing the end user to complete the signature without requiring the installation of dedicated software.
 </div>

 # How it works